 Cheeks left the Nightingales in 1960 and formed his own quartet, the Four Gospel Knights.
 Several top singers auditioned to take Cheeks’ place, and in the end, Charles Johnson of the Gospel Consolators was invited to be the new lead.
 Johnson, steeped in the older jubilee style, led the group for its next 20-plus years of touring and recording.

-When Peacock Records went out of business, the Nightingales signed with Malaco Records.
+When Peacock Records went out of business and after a brief stint with MCA, the Nightingales signed with Malaco Records.
 Their Malaco debut was 1980’s All About Jesus.
-At this point, the group consisted of Johnson, Wallace, Woodruff and Horace Thompson, with the Reverend Haran Griffin and Brian Williams supporting on keyboards and drums, respectively.
-Johnson remained with the Nightingales through 1981’s Saints Hold On and 1982’s He Is Real before leaving to form his own group, the Revivers, taking with him Malaco recording artists Darrell and Ricky Luster.
+At this point, the group consisted of Johnson, Wallace, Woodruff and Horace Thompson.
+Johnson remained with the Nightingales through 1981’s Saints Hold On and 1982’s He Is Real before leaving to form his own group the Revivers, with Darrell and Ricky Luster.